sara-nl/spicercourse/extras/README.md

 ## Testing advanced features of Spider
 This section includes several different features of the platform.
 It consists of several parts and each part contains an example that can be run independently.
-You can run the examples in the proposed sequence or simply pick your favourite flavor to start exploring the Spider features!
+You can run the examples in the proposed sequence or simply pick your favourite flavour to start exploring the Spider features!

   * [High throughput data processing model](#high-throughput-data-processing-model)
   * [Software portability with containers](#software-portability-with-containers)